stadium-software/environment-identifier/README.md

 ![Type Import](images/TypeImport.png)

 2. In the `Import Type` popup
-    1. Add "SelectedFilters" into the `Name` input field
+    1. Add "Environment" into the `Name` input field
     2. Copy & paste the JSON below into the main input area

 ```json